Augroup/miniQuant/README.md

                                 Choices:[cDNA-ONT,dRNA-ONT,cDNA-PacBio]
                                 (default: cDNA-ONT)
   -t arg, --threads arg         Number of threads.
 Default is 1.
+  --mem arg                     Max RAM usage in GB allowed when aligning
+                                the reads (default: 20.0)
 ```
 #### Results explanation
 The result will be in TSV format (`miniQuant_LR_alone_res/abundance.tsv`) showing the abundance of each transcript, one transcript per line, with following columns: